corneliushennch/hennch.co/content/authors/admin/_index.md

 bio: I'm interested in the effect of climate change on mental health and reproducible data analysis.

 interests:
-  - Psychiatry and psychotherapy
+  - Psychiatry and psychotherapy (CBT)
-  - Planetary health
   - Statistical programming with R
   - Reproducible data analysis
   - Epidemiology and clinical research
+  - Planetary health

 social: